soundpress/RulesOfNYC/docs/c19/index.rst

 (a) Applicant in this Chapter means an Applicant for an original or renewal E-Hail Application Provider License.

 (b) Credit, Debit, and Prepaid Card Services.
-The portion of the E-Hail Application used to process Passenger payment of fare in a Vehicle by credit, debit, or prepaid card as described in 35 RCNY § 78-21(a).
+The portion of the E-Hail Application used to process Passenger payment of fare in a Vehicle by credit, debit, or prepaid card as described in 35 RCNY § 78-21(b) and (c).

 (c) Database Management System.
 A software package with computer programs that control the creation, maintenance and use of a database.

+(d) Dispatch and Pay has the same meaning as the same term in 35 RCNY § 51-03.

-(d) E-Hail has the same meaning as the same term in 35 RCNY § 51-03.
+(e) E-Hail has the same meaning as the same term in 35 RCNY § 51-03.

-(e) E-Hail App Data.
+(f) E-Hail App Data.
 All data required to be collected, transmitted and maintained pursuant to this Agreement.
 E-Hail App Data includes, but is not limited to, Trip Data as described in 35 RCNY § 78-21, data related to credit, debit, and prepaid card transactions, and data relating to E-Hail App usage.
 Any data that is transferred to the E-Hail App by Technology Systems become E-Hail App Data once received by the E-Hail App.

-(f) E-Hail Application has the same meaning as the same term in 35 RCNY § 51-03.
+(g) E-Hail Application has the same meaning as the same term in 35 RCNY § 51-03.

-(g) E-Hail Application Provider is a person or entity licensed by these Rules to offer an E-Hail Application.
+(h) E-Hail Application Provider is a person or entity licensed by these Rules to offer an E-Hail Application.

-(h) E-Hail Application Provider License is a license issued to a E-Hail Application Provider pursuant to this Chapter.
+(i) E-Hail Application Provider License is a license issued to a E-Hail Application Provider pursuant to this Chapter.

-(i) E-Payment has the same meaning as the same term in 35 RCNY § 51-03.
+(j) E-Payment has the same meaning as the same term in 35 RCNY § 51-03.

+(k) Hail has the same meaning as the same term in 35 RCNY § 51-03.

-(j) Hail has the same meaning as the same term in 35 RCNY § 51-03.
+(l) Hail and Pay has the same meaning as the same term in 35 RCNY § 51-03.

-(k) Information System.
+(m) Information System.
 An interconnected set of information resources under the same direct management control that shares common functionality.

-(l) License.
+(n) License.
 When the term "License" is used by itself in this Chapter – and in this Chapter ONLY – it refers to an E-Hail Application Provider License.

-(m) Modification of E-Hail Application.
+(o) Modification of E-Hail Application.
 Any modification to the E-Hail Application or related services after the Commission has issued a License for such E-Hail Application that would materially alter any of the following:

    (1) functionality, performance characteristics, security measures, or technical environment of the E-Hail Application or related services;